patrikis-angelos/Abeid-Patrick/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# The Next Web home page clone
+# The Newsweek home page clone

 A clone of [Newsweek](https://www.newsweek.com/)'s home page.
 The website is build using the modern `CSS` and `Bootstrap`.
 I and my pairing partner have extracted `utility classes` as much as possible for their reusability purposes.